michaelmano/Pitaya/README.md

 ### CSS/SASS Conventions

-This project uses the ![BEM CSS[bem-link]] naming convention which has a few rules which are easy to follow, widely used and considered best practice.
+This project uses the [BEM CSS][bem-link] naming convention which has a few rules which are easy to follow, widely used and considered best practice.

 ```
 /* Block component */